-Similar to what is done in many other states, Tennessee could address these concerns by prohibiting local governments from abating each other's taxes through IDB PILOT agreements.
-It could also simply require that IDB PILOT agreements be approved by all affected local governments before taking effect, as is already the case for the other major local property tax incentive program in Tennessee-tax increment financing (TIF) in which local governments finance improvements to properties and are repaid through future growth in property tax revenues-regardless of whether the incentive is offered by a municipality with its own property tax.
-Or, similar to what was initially proposed in House Bill 1223 by Representative Hicks and Senate Bill 1362 by Senator Bailey, Tennessee could encourage IDBs to seek approval for PILOT agreements from all affected local governments by limiting the length of agreements that don't receive such approval to a set number of years.
+Tennessee could address these concerns by prohibiting local governments from abating each other's taxes through IDB PILOT agreements, as many other states have done.
+It could also simply require that IDB PILOT agreements be approved by all affected local governments before taking effect, as is already the case for the other major local property tax incentive program in Tennessee-tax increment financing (TIF), in which local governments finance improvements to properties and are repaid through future growth in property tax revenues-regardless of whether the incentive is offered by a municipality with its own property tax.
+Or, as was initially proposed in House Bill 1223 by Representative Hicks and Senate Bill 1362 by Senator Bailey, Tennessee could encourage IDBs to seek approval for PILOT agreements from all affected local governments by limiting the length of agreements that don't receive such approval to a set number of years.